 The hotel experts at the Good Hotel Guide

 The long drive is worth it to this edge-of-the-world location, where a Georgian manse, with pretty, traditional rooms and superb food, overlooks a long sandy beach.
-Patricia Martin, co-owner with husband Tim, makes practically everything from scratch – from bread and cakes to pasta and ice cream – and greets guests with afternoon tea before they go for a walk (beach or hills) to work up an appetite for the nightly changing set dinner.
-'We ate so well,' wrote guests.
-'Gathering in the cosy sitting room before dinner with drinks and nibbles gave us a chance to compare notes with other guests and created a wonderful ambience.'
+Patricia Martin and her husband, Tim, greet guests with afternoon tea before they go for a walk (beach or hills) to work up an appetite for the nightly changing set dinner, cooked by Donald MacLennan.
+Practically everything is made from scratch, from bread and cakes to pasta and ice cream.
+Guests gather in the cosy sitting room before dinner to enjoy drinks and nibbles.
 Dishes could include velouté of celeriac or roast quail followed by local langoustines or turbot.
-There's a pretty blue dining room, a garden room for summer eating, and two sitting rooms with squashy sofas and fires.
+There is also a set vegetarian menu.
+As well as a pretty dining room, there's a garden room for summer eating, and two sitting rooms with squashy sofas and fires.
 Bedrooms (three in outbuildings) have a no-nonsense traditional style with patterned wallpapers, solid wood furniture and pretty china.
 All have views of garden, beach or hills; two have sitting areas with sofa and wrap-around windows facing the sea.
-Sleep to the sound of the sea and awake to a generous breakfast.
-(KP)
+Sleep to the sound of the sea and awake to a generous breakfast, with choices that include Stornoway kipper, porridge with a 'wee jug of cream' or scrambled eggs with smoked salmon.

 Last minute Easter break in the Outer Hebrides.
 Bracing walks on beautiful, deserted beaches, tea or a dram in front of an open fire, a candlelit dinner of the finest local produce and perhaps the Northern Lights before bed.
 Escape to the elegant tranquillity of Scarista House on the beautiful Isle of Harris - the best place anywhere to enjoy doing as little as possible.
-Special offer: 3 nights B&B for the price of 2 from Friday 18th April or Saturday 19th April.
-25% discount for stays of 2 nights.
+Autumn Special offer: 3 nights B&B for the price of 2 from Saturday 3rd to Friday 16th October 2026.
 To book, please email bookings@scaristahouse.com

 Hotel Details